CorefluxCommunity/Coreflux-Energy_Monitoring_System/README.md

 - **Company Level:** The energy data from all offices is aggregated to provide company-level consumption.

+### Usage

+The system will automatically subscribe to the MQTT topics specified in the configuration file and start collecting energy data from Shelly devices.
+The collected data will be aggregated and logged at regular intervals.

+Using MQTT Explorer will help visualise the publication of each message, showing the energy spent on each topic segment.

 ## Getting Started
 ### Prerequisites
 - .NET SDK 8.0